gotchoices/MyCHIPs/client/chark/issues/tally_valid.md

    - Red for invalid signature (error)
    - Use appropriate icons for each level

-4. Standardize chip/units conversion:
-   - Refactor TallyItem to use standard conversion utilities (unitsToChips, chipsToUnits)
-   - Replace manual division by 1000 with unitsToChips function
-   - Replace manual multiplication by 1000 with chipsToUnits function
-   - Ensure consistent formatting using formatChipValue where appropriate
-   - Fix any other instances of manual unit conversion throughout the app

-5. Consider chit validation as a future enhancement:
+4. Consider chit validation as a future enhancement:
    - Apply similar validation pattern to chits
    - Verify chit signatures
    - Validate the hash chain integrity

-6. Add testing:
+5. Add testing:
    - Create unit tests for validation functions
    - Test with different tally scenarios (valid, invalid, key mismatch)
    - Manual testing with real-world tallies